gerbera/gerbera/README.Docker.md

 ```

 The directory `/mnt/content` is automatically scanned for content by default.
-You can place custom JavaScript files in the directory `/mnt/customization/js`.
 Host networking enables us to bypass issues with broadcast across docker bridges.

+You may place custom JavaScript files in the directory `/mnt/customization/js`.
+Every time Gerbera creates `/var/run/gerbera/config.xml`, the shell script
+`/mnt/customization/shell/gerbera_config.sh` (if existing) will be executed.

 ## Provide your own config file
 ```console